A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Methodology

-where $\alpha_g^{(0)}, \mathbf{m}_g^{(0)}$, and $\beta_g^{(0)}$ are the hyper-parameters. \cite{fraley07} assigned priors on the parameters for the covariance matrix and its components in a Bayesian regularization application.
-However, we assign priors on the precision matrix with the hyperparameters shown in Table~\ref{table2}.
-Note that it was not possible to put a suitable (i.e., determinant one) prior on the matrix $\mata_g$ for the models EVI and VVI nor on $\mata$ for models VEV and VEI; accordingly, we instead put a prior on $c_g\mata_g^{-1}$ or $c\mata^{-1}$, respectively, where $c_g$ or $c$ is constant.
-Using the expected value of $c_g\mata_g^{-1}$ or $c\mata^{-1}$, the expected value of $\mata_g^{-1}$ or $\mata^{-1}$ was determined to satisfy the constraint that the determinant is 1.
-Because $\matd_g$ is the orthogonal matrix of eigenvectors, the matrix von Mises-Fisher (or Langevin) distribution \citep{downs72,khatri77} is used as the prior for $\matd_g$.
+\cite{fraley07} assigned priors on the parameters for the covariance matrix and its components in a Bayesian regularization application.
+However, we assign priors on the precision matrix with the hyperparameters given in Table~\ref{table1}.
+Note that it was not possible to put a suitable (i.e., determinant one) prior on the matrix $\mata_g$ for the models EVI and VVI or on $\mata$ for models VEV and VEI; accordingly, we instead put a prior on $c_g\mata_g^{-1}$ or $c\mata^{-1}$, respectively, where $c_g$ or $c$ is a positive constant.
+Using the expected value of $c_g\mata_g^{-1}$ (or $c\mata^{-1}$), the expected value of $\mata_g^{-1}$ (or $\mata^{-1}$) is determined to satisfy the constraint that the determinant is 1.
+Because $\matd_g$ is an orthogonal matrix of eigenvectors, the Bingham matrix distribution is used as the conjugate prior for $\matd_g$.
+The Bingham distribution, first introduced by \cite{bingham1974}, is a probability distribution on a set of orthonormal vectors $\{\mathbf{u}: \mathbf{u}'\mathbf{u}=1\}$ and has antipodal symmetry thus making it ideal for random axes. { }

-The von Mises-Fisher distribution is a probability distribution on a set of orthonormal matrices that is widely used in orientation statistics and has recently been used in multivariate analysis and matrix decomposition methods \citep{hoff09}.
-The density of the von Mises-Fisher distribution as defined by Downs (1972) is $p(\matd) = a(\mathbf{C})\exp(\tr\{\mathbf{C}\matd'\}),$ for $\matd \in O(n,p)$, where $O(n,p)$ is the Stiefel manifold of $n\times p$ matrices.
-The resulting posterior distribution in this case is a matrix Bingham-von Mises-Fisher or matrix Langevin-Bingham distribution \citep{khatri77}.
-The density of a matrix Bingham-von Mises-Fisher distribution is given by where $\mata$ and $\mathbf{B}$ are symmetric and diagonal matrices, respectively.
-Samples from the matrix Bingham-von Mises-Fisher distribution can be obtained using the Gibbs sampling algorithm implemented in the {\sf R} package {\tt rstiefel} \citep{hoff12}.
+The Bingham matrix distribution \citep{gupta2000} is the matrix analogue, on the Steifel manifold, of the Bingham distribution and has been used in multivariate analysis and matrix decomposition methods \citep{hoff09}.
+The density of the Bingham matrix distribution, as defined by \cite{gupta2000}, is

+for $\matd \in O(n,d)$, where $O(n,d)$ is the Stiefel manifold of $n\times d$ matrices, $[d\matd]$ is the unit invariant measure on $O(n,d)$, and $\mata$ and $\mathbf{B}$ are symmetric and diagonal matrices, respectively.
+Samples from the Bingham matrix distribution can be obtained using the Gibbs sampling algorithm implemented in the {\sf R} package {\tt rstiefel} \citep{hoff12}.

 The approximating densities that minimize the KL divergence are as follows.
-For the mixing proportions, $q_{\pi}(\boldsymbol{\pi})=\text{Dir}(\boldsymbol{\pi},\alpha_1,\ldots,\alpha_G)$, where $\alpha_g=\alpha_g^{(0)}+\sum_{i=1}^n\hat{z}_{ig}$.
-For the mean, $q_{\Mu}(\Mu \mid\matt_1,\ldots,\matt_G)=\prod_{g=1}^{G}N_p(\Mu_g;\mathbf{m}_g,(\beta_g\mathbf{T}_g)^{-1}),$ where $\beta_g = \beta_g^{(0)}+\sum_{i=1}^n\hat{z}_{ig}$ and
+For the mixing proportions, $q_{\mathbf{\rho}}(\boldsymbol{\rho})=\text{Dir}(\boldsymbol{\rho}; \alpha_1,\ldots,\alpha_G)$, where $\alpha_g=\alpha_g^{(0)}+\sum_{i=1}^n\hat{z}_{ig}$.
+For the mean, where $\beta_g = \beta_g^{(0)}+\sum_{i=1}^n\hat{z}_{ig}$ and